brianjbayer/sample-login-capybara-rspec/README.md

 `SPEC_BROWSER=chrome`

 Currently the following browsers are supported in this project:
-* `chrome` - Google Chrome (requires Chrome and chromedriver)
+* `chrome` - Google Chrome (requires Chrome and installs chromedriver)
 * `chrome_headless` - Google Chrome run in headless mode (requires Chrome > 59 and chromedriver)
-* `firefox` - Mozilla Firefox (requires Firefox and geckodriver)
+* `firefox` - Mozilla Firefox (requires Firefox and installs geckodriver)
 * `firefox_headless` - Mozilla Firefox run in headless mode (requires Firefox and geckodriver)
-* `phantomjs` - PhantomJS headless browser (requires PhantomJS)
+* `phantomjs` - PhantomJS headless browser (installs PhantomJS)
 * `safari` - Apple Safari (requires Safari)

 ## Requirements
 * Tests run with Ruby 2.4.4.
-* To run the tests using a specific browser requires that browser be installed as well as any required browser driver (e.g. to run the tests in the Chrome Browser requires Chrome and chromedriver be installed).
+* To run the tests using a specific browser requires that browser be installed - NOTE: chromedriver, geckodriver, and phantomjs will be installed with the gems).

 Install bundler (if not already installed for your Ruby):